 - Strengthen your body’s primal movement patterns, which is important for functional strength, balance, coordination, athleticism, and performance

-- Encourage the right strength balances between your agonistic and antagonistic muscle groups, which is important for proper posture and proportions, and to prevent imbalance-related injuries and syndromes
+- Encourage the right strength balances between your opposing muscle groups, which is important for proper posture and movement, and to prevent imbalance-related injuries

 The program does this by using, or adhering to, a combination of:

 - Major mass-building compound exercises